Skip to main content

 Women and girls should feel, and be, safe everywhere – and we’re working to do what we can to make that happen.

 Ending all forms of violence, abuse and harm against women and girls is one of the most pressing challenges facing us today.
-It is also a priority in the NI Executive’s draft Programme for Government.
+It is also a priority in the NI Executive’s Programme for Government.

 In Belfast, we’re supporting the NI Executive to roll out their Ending Violence Against Women and Girls Strategy (link opens in new window).